jvckdough/SnakeGame/README.txt

 Windows Issues:
 	At one point during the PS8, we ran into a very large issue where when running the program on windows null exceptions would be thrown, but the program would run perfectly fine on Mac.
-At one point, this led to us having to just finish the assignment by working only on the Mac, as none of the TAís were able to help us fix the issue.
+At one point, this led to us having to just finish the assignment by working only on the Mac, as none of the TA‚Äôs were able to help us fix the issue.
 After about 5 days, we were able to finally fix the issue and after extensive testing, the client runs perfectly on the windows laptop.
-However, we wanted to make a note of this to the TAís when grading this assignment since the issue was so large and caused many(many) problems, we think it is something everyone should be aware of, even though the problem has been fixed.
+However, we wanted to make a note of this to the TA‚Äôs when grading this assignment since the issue was so large and caused many(many) problems, we think it is something everyone should be aware of, even though the problem has been fixed.